 I never understood why people made such a big deal about making a spaghetti sauce.
 If you need to make something quick for dinner that takes less than 30 minutes, then this is the sauce to make.
 Although this is a quick sauce, it is also very versatile because it can be used for chicken, veal, or eggplant parmigiana, stuffed peppers, stuffed shells, and manicotti, just to name a few.
 Making a delicious tomato sauce doesn’t have to be a daunting task.

-Sauté the onions over medium heat until they are translucent and just start to turn color.
-This is what takes the longest to do in this recipe but it is important.
+Sautéing the onions over medium heat for about 10 minutes is key.
+The onions turn sweet and start to melt.
+This is what takes the longest to do in this recipe, but it’s important.
 You don’t want the onions crunchy or noticeable in this sauce.
-They should melt away.
 Next, add in the minced garlic and cook for about 2 minutes.
 You should start to smell that awesome aroma that garlic emits when it is being cooked.
 Far different from the aroma when garlic gets burned so be careful here.
-Just when you smell the garlic is when you can stir in the salt, pepper, sugar, and garlic powder.
+When you start to smell the garlic, stir in the salt, pepper, sugar, and garlic powder.

-Add in the crushed peeled tomatoes to the onion mixture.
-Stir it carefully and let cook for about ten minutes.
+Add the crushed peeled tomatoes to the onion mixture.
+Stir it carefully because it can splatter.
+Simmer the sauce for about ten minutes.